-Triple Academy Award®-winner Walter Murch (Apocalypse Now, The Godfather) answers questions from fellow sound designers, Ren Klyce and Gary Rydstrom.
+Triple Academy Award®-winner Walter Murch ( The Godfather , Apocalypse Now , The English Patient ) answers questions from fellow sound designers, Ren Klyce a...

-"Radiolab" creator and co-host, Jad Abumrad, talks about how he uses music as a metaphor to explore abstract topics, and telling complex stories without word...
+Radiolab creator and co-host, Jad Abumrad, talks about how he uses music as a metaphor to explore abstract topics, and telling complex stories without words.

 Visual artist Sophie Clements and her sound design/music collaborator Jo Wills discuss how they use sound and images to instill wonder, awe, and seduction.